 - Part of you is inside your own head, which can be a messy and confusing place;

 - You “see” your performance through the lens of your own doubts, fears, and aspirations; and often,

 - You’re measuring yourself against some unattainable ideal of perfection.

 They don’t expect you to be perfect, and — again, with the possible exceptions of your mother and/or your spouse — they see you from a neutral perspective.

 Now, Act Like You Believe those Compliments!

 In spite of all my great arguments, it’s possible that you’ll go on feeling sure that your presentation sucked, no matter how many people tell you otherwise.

-And that’s OK, because — to use an expression that I particularly despise — you’re entitled to your feelings!
+And that’s OK, because — to use an expression that I usually dislike — you’re entitled to your feelings.